 The PERM process is a time consuming and complex part of the employment-based green card rules.
 While that cannot be avoided, there are ways to help prevent unwanted obstacles like supervised recruitments and audits.
 By taking advantage of the help of an immigration attorney, you can pave the road for an easier PERM recruitment process.

-Here at Immi-USA, our team of expert attorneys has years of experience helping employers go through PERM recruitment while avoiding targeted audits and supervised recruitment.
+VisaNation Law Group attorneys have years of experience helping employers go through PERM recruitment while avoiding targeted audits and supervised recruitment.
 Let us help you protect your investment and increase your chances of success.
-To get in touch with one of our PERM lawyers, you can fill out this contact form and schedule your consultation today.
+To get in touch with one of their PERM lawyers, you can fill out this contact form and schedule your consultation today.